$LS$-category of moment-angle manifolds and higher order Massey products

 $A_i\subseteq X_i$, the \emph{polyhedral product} $\mc S^K$ is the subspace of $X^{\times n}$ defined by

-where $Y^\sigma_i=X_i$ if $i\in\sigma$, or $Y^\sigma_i=A_i$ if $i\nin\sigma$.
+where $Y^\sigma_i=X_i$ if $i\in\sigma$, or $Y^\sigma_i=A_i$ if $i\notin\sigma$.
 If the pairs $(X_i,A_i)$ are all equal to the same pair $(X,A)$, we usually write $\mc S^K$ as $(X,A)^K$.
 The \emph{moment-angle complex} $\zk$ is defined as the polyhedral product $(D^2,\bd D^2)^K$, and the \emph{real moment-angle complex} $\rzk$ is the polyhedral product $(D^1,\bd D^1)^K$.

 The \emph{join} of two simplicial complexes $K$ and $L$ is the simplicial complex $K\ast L=\cset{\sigma\sqcup\tau}{\sigma\in K,\,\tau\in L}$, and one has $|K\ast L|\cong |K|\ast|L|\simeq\Sigma|K|\wedge|L|$ and $\z{K\ast L}\cong\zk\times\zl$.
 If $I\subseteq [n]$, $K_I=\cset{\sigma\in K}{\sigma\subseteq I}$ denotes the \emph{full subcomplex} of $K$ on vertex set $I$, in which case $\z{K_I}$ is a retract of $\zk$.
 Notice that if $K_I$ and $L_J$ are full subcomplexes of $K$ and $L$, then $K_I\ast L_J$ is the full subcomplex $(K\ast L)_{I\sqcup J}$ of $K\ast L$.
-As a convention, we let $\z{\emptyset}=\ast$ when $\emptyset$ is on empty vertex set.
+As a convention, we let $\z{\emptyset}:=\ast$ when $\emptyset$ is on empty vertex set.

 We let $S^0$ denote both the $0$-sphere and the simplicial complex $\bd\Delta^1$ consisting of only two vertices.
 Generally, we assume our simplicial complexes (except $\emptyset$) are non-empty and have no ghost vertices, unless stated otherwise.
-Under this assumption, it is not difficult to see that the following holds.

-\subsection{The Hochster Theorem}
+\subsection{The Hochster theorem}

 When $R$ is a field or $\mb Z$, it was shown in~\cite{MR1897064,MR2255969,MR2117435,MR0441987} that there are isomorphisms of graded commutative algebras